Clearinx/SeatExchangerApp/README.md

 Every airline has different policy for checking-in with random seats.
 In this version, the app uses Ryanair's policy, that means that it will allow you to select your randomly received seat at least 48 hours before the departure date.
 According to this, 3 possible scenarios can happen, when you tap on a tableview element:

-- It is too early, you cannot random seats are not available yet.
+- It is too early, random seats are not available yet.
 You will see a screen showing the flight number and the days/hours/minutes left until random seats become available (48 hours before the departure date)

 <img src="https://github.com/Clearinx/SeatExchangerApp/blob/master/Docs/GIFs/notavailable.gif" width="247" height="417">